 The purpose of this Test Plan is to document the procedures that Wyle will follow to perform certification testing of the Unisyn Voting Solutions, Inc., OpenElect Voting System (OVS), Version 1.1.
-The previous version of this system, Unisyn OVS, Version 1.0.1, has been fully tested to the EAC 2005 VVSG.
-As a result of this testing, Unisyn OVS Version 1.0.1 was granted certification under EAC Certification No. UNS10121966-OE-WI.
-Since that time, Unisyn Voting Solutions has incorporated modifications and hardware changes to the certified system, resulting in the release of the Unisyn OVS, Version 1.1.
+Previous versions of this system, Unisyn OVS, Versions 1.0 and 1.0.1, have been fully tested to the EAC 2005 VVSG.
+As a result of this testing, Unisyn OVS Versions 1.0 and 1.0.1 were granted certification under EAC Certification No.'s (UNS10121966-OE and UNS10121966-OE-WI, respectively).
+Since that time, Unisyn Voting Solutions has incorporated modifications and hardware changes to the certified 1.0 system, resulting in the release of the Unisyn OVS, Version 1.1.
 These modifications include enhancements to the Ballot Layout Manager, Tabulator, Election Manager, and OpenElect Voting Central Scan applications, as well as enhancements to the OVI and OVO Firmware, security enhancements, and the addition of the Adjudicator application to the OpenElect Central Suite.
 Unisyn has also introduced a 15" LCD touchscreen as an option for OpenElect Voting Interface (OVI) units.
 As a result of these modifications, regression testing is required.